tqec/tqecd/README.md

 Pull requests and issues are more than welcomed!

-See the [contributing page](https://tqec.github.io/tqecd/contributor_guide.html) for for specific instructions to start contributing.
+See the [contributing page](https://tqec.github.io/tqecd/contributor_guide.html) for specific contributing instructions.